 I know, you expected me to launch right into the campaigning, right?
 But, truth be told many more organizations are beginning to integrate text messaging into their overall fundraising strategy.

-Mobile giving used to be something only sizeable c3 relief organizations, like the Red Cross could utilize.
+Mobile giving, or Text-to-Give used to be something only sizeable c3 relief organizations, like the Red Cross could utilize.
 The first time you probably saw a donation “Call-to-Action” with a keyword and shortcode was likely a telethon or a televised benefit concert.
 Organizations often need a big audience to make the upfront setup costs to this type of fundraising worth it.
 Anyone who texted SANDY to 62226 (not an actual keyword or shortcode) would find the amount they donated (up to $25) charged on their next mobile phone bill.

 The Mobile Giving Foundation serves as the middleman between mobile phone providers like Verizon, AT&T, Sprint, TMobile, etc. and the c3 nonprofit organizations.
 But they also charge a hefty setup cost and delay payment.
 The money raised is usually delivered six months after the donor gives their gift.
 The benefits of this form of mobile giving are really limited to c3 organizations with BIG followings and relief campaigns after major disasters (hurricane, tsunami, earthquake, bombing, etc.).